Nelsan Ellis: Career

 True Blood premiered on September 7, 2008, and concluded on August 24, 2014, comprising seven seasons and 80 episodes.
 In 2008, Ellis received a Satellite Award from the International Press Academy for best supporting actor in a television series for his role as Lafayette Reynolds.
 In 2009, he was nominated for a Scream Award for Best Supporting Actor.
 In 2011, he won the NAACP Image Award for Outstanding Supporting Actor in a Drama Series for his performance in True Blood.

 Ellis also performed in several feature films; his early roles include The Express: The Ernie Davis Story (2008) and The Soloist (2009).
 In 2010, he portrayed Eddie Sweat in the Disney sports drama Secretariat.

 In 2012, Ellis was cast as Martin Luther King Jr. in a supporting performance in Lee Daniels' The Butler.
 The Butler received mostly positive reviews from critics, with a 71% rating on the film critic aggregate site Rotten Tomatoes, based on 171 reviews.

 The following year, Ellis joined the cast of Get on Up, a biographical drama film about the life of singer James Brown.
 He portrayed Bobby Byrd, Brown's longtime friend.
 Get on Up was met with positive reviews from critics.

 From 2016 to 2017, Ellis starred as Shinwell Johnson in the TV series Elementary.
 His character dies near the end of Season 5.
 The first episode to air after Ellis' death, the season 6 premiere, ended with the screen "In Memory of Our Friend Nelsan Ellis".
 His final acting role was in True to the Game, which was released posthumously.

 Death

 Ellis died at the age of 39 on July 8, 2017, in Woodhull Medical Center in Brooklyn, New York.
 His family released a statement on July 10, 2017, saying that he had an ongoing struggle with drug and alcohol abuse.
 He had been reluctant to talk to anyone about his addiction because of his sense of shame.
 In the days prior to his death, Ellis was attempting to withdraw from alcohol on his own; he was hospitalized due to serious complications from alcohol withdrawal syndrome, which resulted in his death.
-Ellis was survived by his son, Breon Ellis.
+Ellis was survived by his son, Breon Ellis and newborn daughter.